brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

 ## Converting our Model to Tensorflow.js

-Tensorflow.js, or "tfjs", has made an effort to support the [loading](https://js.tensorflow.org/tutorials/import-keras.html) and saving of Keras models.
-This allows us to train a model with Keras and then load it into a browser for inference and sampling.
-Before we can do so, however, we need to use the `tensorflowjs` python package to convert our `checkpoint.hdf5` file to the tfjs model format.
+Tensorflow.js (see [Tensorflow.js](tfjs.html)), or "tfjs", has made an effort to support the [loading](https://js.tensorflow.org/tutorials/import-keras.html) and saving of Keras models.
+This allows us to train a model with Keras and then load it into a browser for inference and sampling.<span class="marginal-note" data-info="Tensorflow.js is far slower than Keras and Python Tensorflow, so that's why we prefer to train our base model in Keras instead of tfjs.
+I ran a series of benchmarks to compare the performance of the two frameworks, you can see the raw results from these comparisons [here](https://drive.google.com/open?id=1I92kst249vs-_I1dw1w7j37x6OesAzHO)."></span> Before we can do so, however, we need to use the `tensorflowjs` python package to convert our `checkpoint.hdf5` file to the tfjs model format.

-If you've already completed [Part 1](twitterbot-part-1-twitter-data-preparation.html) of this tutorial you should already have `tensorflowjs` installed.
+If you've completed [Part 1](twitterbot-part-1-twitter-data-preparation.html) of this tutorial you should already have `tensorflowjs` installed.
 If not, install it like so.

 <pre class="code">
     <code class="bash" data-wrap="false">